rodekruis/argilla-sml/README.md

 sudo docker compose stop
 ```
 > [!WARNING]
-> running `docker compose down` will result in all data being lost
+> Running `docker compose down` will result in all data being lost

 to make sure that argilla containers are started/stopped when the VM is started/stopped, use `docker-compose-argilla.service`.
 Change `WorkingDirectory` accordingly and enable the service with